MuhtasimTanmoy/notebook/mobile/android/android.md

 ### Intent

 - [Intents](http://developer.android.com/reference/android/content/Intent.html) are messages which components can send and receive.
 It is a universal mechanism of passing data between processes.
-- With help of the intents one can start services or activities, invoke broadcast receivers and so on.
+- With the help of the intents one can start services or activities, invoke broadcast receivers, and so on.

 ### Android Test

 - Local unit tests
-  - Tests which can run on the JVM.
+  - Tests that can run on the JVM.
 - Instrumented unit tests
-  - Tests which require the Android system.
+  - Tests that require the Android system.

 ### IPC

-- Inter process communication
+- Interprocess communication

 Traditional Linux techniques for IPC